 Pursuant to NCAA legislation, please note the following guidelines regarding the employment of student-athletes:

-For camps or clinics in sports other than football, an institution (or a staff member of its Athletics Department) may employ student-athletes to work as counselors, subject to the following conditions:
+For camps or clinics, an institution (or a staff member of its Athletics Department) may employ student-athletes to work as counselors, subject to the following conditions:

 - Involved student-athletes may not participate in any activities that constitute “organized practice activities” per NCAA regulations; [NCAA Bylaw 17.1.1]